-If you’re like a lot of Americans, “Santa” may have gone overboard at your house this year…again!
-You may have shopped ahead in an effort to save money, but then forgotten about some of your purchases.
-Or, the “hottest” toys hit the stores, and you ended up buying more than you thought.
+If you’re like a lot of Americans, “Santa” is going overboard at your house this year…again!
+Did you shop ahead in an effort to save money, but then forget about some of your purchases?
+Or, the “hottest” toys are currently in stores, and you are buying more than you thought.
 Or, Amazon is just calling your name during the pandemic.

-Once you factor in friends and family buying gifts as well, it can be overwhelming to think about all the toys and gifts that will be in your home in the next week or so.
-It’s time to get ahead of the mess now and plan how you’ll get organized for the New Year.
+Once you factor in friends and family buying gifts as well, it can be overwhelming to think about all the toys and gifts that will be in your home in the next month.
+Get ahead now and have a plan for the New Year!

 First, organize what you already have.

 Consider when the last time you saw your kids play with each toy.
 Has it been months?
-Is it something they’re bored with or have outgrown?
+Is it boring now?
+Are they too old to be concerned with it?
 Time to pass it along!
-There are many kids in need, and your local thrift store is the perfect place to re-home gently used toys.
+There are kids in need, and your local thrift store is the perfect place to re-home gently used toys.
 I have a rule in my house, if I have not touched something in a year, then it gets donated.

 Then, plan for the big day.

-Try to open only one toy at a time (or one toy per parent/helper) so that all pieces, parts and instructions are accounted for while trash makes it into the bag.
+Open one toy at a time (or one toy per parent/helper) so that you can account for all the pieces, parts, and instructions.
+Throw trash directly into the recycling or trash bin.
 After all, you already know how many little twist-ties and small plastic pieces are holding toys in boxes.
 If you’re not careful, you’ll be finding them around the house for weeks to come!

 Finally, find a place for everything.

 Presents have been opened and the rush is over.
 Everyone is now settling in to inspect their new treasures and see how it all works.
-But there is still work to be done!
+There is still have work to do!
 Now it’s also time for you to assess all of the new additions, sort through them and find places for each thing.

 Once you’ve decided what you want to keep, it’s time to find places for everything.
 Remember how you organized toys into storage containers?
 Now that’s paying off!
-New dolls can go in the same place you’ve already got some organized.
-Action figures can be added to their box, and board games can be added to their stack as well.
+Add toys to their original storage place.
+Keep the system going.
 Of course, you’ll have some miscellaneous things that don’t really have a place, but that’s OK.
 You made it 90% of the way there!

 Many of us have a New Year’s Resolution to be more organized in 2019 – but don’t wait until then to begin.
 Start your New Year out right by getting organized now, so it’s something you can maintain instead of another project to tackle.